slsdetectorgroup/slsDetectorPackage/docs/src/pygettingstarted.rst

 Hey, there seems to be two APIs?
 ----------------------------------

-To make the Python approachable for both command line users and people used to the C++ API we provide both a property based API similar to the command line and a direct copy of the C++ API.
-There is also an underlying design reason for the two APIs since we auto generate the bindings to the C++ code.
+To make the Python API approachable, both if you come from the command line or are using the C++ API, we provide two interfaces to the detector.
+One is property based and tries to stay as close to the command line syntax as is possible, and the other one directly maps the C++ API found in Detector.h.
+There is also an underlying design reason for the two APIs since we auto generate the bindings to the C++ code using a mix of pybind11 and clang-tools.
+The property based API covers most of the functionality but in some cases you have to reach for the C++ like interface.

 ::